geetha2601/Facial-Keypoints-Detection/README.md

 All of the data you'll need to train a neural network should be placed in the subdirectory data.
 To get the data, run the following commands in your terminal:

 mkdir data

-wget -P data/ https://s3.amazonaws.com/video.udacity-data.com/topher/2018/May/5aea1b91_train-test-data/train-test-data.zip

-unzip -n data/train-test-data.zip -d data
+wget -P data/ https://s3.amazonaws.com/video.udacity-data.com/topher/2018/May/5aea1b91_train-test-data/train-test-data.zip unzip -n data/train-test-data.zip -d data

 Model Download
 You can use my pre-trained model for your own experimentation.
 To use it, download the model and placed in the subdirectory saved_models.

-Result
-Here are some visualizations of the facial recognition, keypoints detection, CNN feature maps, and interesting sunglasses layover applications:

 Facial Keypoint Detection

 Dependencies